alt-romes/knowledge-base/Haskell/Cabal/Cabal unit-id creation.md

 How can we recreate the unit-id of a package?
 * `renderPackageHashInputs` does laboured rendering of the `PackageHashInputs` to a string.
 This logic is needed to compute the unit-id
 * `hashedInstalledPackageId` creates the unit-id (longer or shorter) depending on the platform.
-This is also needed to recreate a unit-id
+This is also needed to recreate a unit-id (perhaps not needed for `ghc` which is already short)
 * We need a SHA256 function to hash the rendered package hash inputs
 * We need the `PackageHashInputs` as they exist at cabal-install time

+The logic of nix-style hashes is in `Distribution.Client.PackageHash` in `cabal-install`